Nazaliqbaal/OTT-App/README.md

 **Angular Storybook** is a tool that allows developers to build and test UI components in isolation.
 It offers a visual development environment where you can create, document, and interact with individual components, making UI development and testing a breeze.

-Visit the Live [Moive OTT Website]([https://your-app-website.com](https://movie-ott-watch.netlify.app)) to start your entertainment journey today!
+Visit the Live [Moviee OTT Website](https://movie-ott-watch.netlify.app) to start your entertainment journey today!

 ## Development server